aayushdubey-codes/MediScanner/.github/pull_request_template.md

 ### 1. This pull request resolves #<issue_number>

 ### 2. Description
-(Write description of your changes here)
+(Write description of your changes here.)

 ### 3. Fill in checklist by marking [x]